SarKaa/jailm8-windows/README.md

 ideviceinfo

-(not all are included, they're a bit hard to incorporate)
+(not all libimobiledevice utilites are included in the app itself, but can be used with the "diy" command, see below)

 # Can I use other libimobiledevice tools
 YES!